“Start where you are. Use what you have. Do what you can.” / Arthur Ashe

-The last thing you want to do is stress beforehand.
+The last thing you want to do is stress before your interview!

 And remember to breath 😉

-You go and give it your best shot.
+You go and you give it your BEST shot!

-And either way it falls, you get the job or not, you are still a winner.☝☝☝
+And no matter the outcome, whether you get the job or not; you are still a winner.☝☝☝

-I learned early on in my career, if I didn’t get a position that I was going for, it just meant something better was waiting for me out there.
+If I didn’t get a position that I was going for; it just meant something better was waiting for me.